"Super relaxed, light hearted and full of love!"

 Melanie + Martin | Swallowfield Winery, Gembrook | Snapped by Perla Photography

-I need to sight appropriate ID from you before the wedding takes place.
-The easiest is if you have an original passport (Australian or overseas is fine).
-The best time for me to sight your ID is is during our NOIM meeting, but it's also possible for me to sight this another time.
-As long as I see your ID before the wedding takes place, then we are fine!
+I need to sight identification you before the wedding takes place.
+The easiest is if you have an Aussie or overseas passport.
+An original birth cert + photo ID are also fine.
+The best time for me to sight your ID is is during our NOIM meeting but it's also possible for me to sight this another time say at the rehearsal, or even on your wedding day (obviously before the ceremony starts, haha!)

 Your ceremony needs to include the following elements to make sure it ticks all the legal boxes:

-I'm required to introduce myself as the celebrant, using my full name.
-The bride and groom’s full name must be said by either you or myself during the ceremony, before or during your vows.
+INTRODUCTIONS // I'm required to introduce myself as the celebrant, using my full name.
+The couple's full names must be said by either you or myself during the ceremony, before or during your vows.

-"I ask everyone here present to witness that I, FULL FIRST NAME, take you, FULL FIRST NAME, to be my wedded wife/husband."
+"I ask everyone here present to witness that I, FULL FIRST NAME, take you, FULL FIRST NAME, to be my wedded wife/husband/spouse."

 "I am duly authorised by law to solemnise marriages according to the law.
 Before you are joined in marriage, in my presence and in the presence of everyone here today, I am to remind you of the solemn and binding nature of the relationship into which you are now about to enter.
-Marriage, according to law in Australia, is the union of a man and a woman, to the exclusion of all others, voluntarily entered into for life."
+Marriage, according to law in Australia, is the union of two people to the exclusion of all others, voluntarily entered into for life."